markniu/Laser-Filament-Motion-Sensor/README.md

  TMC2208    |  standalone | >500mA
  TMC2209     |  standalone | >500mA

+#### Support Colors:
+ I have tested several colors of filaments, and this sensor is very sensitive to all of these colors, including black, red, white, and transparent filaments.

  ### How to check
 you may need to check if it works as you expected after finishing installation at first time.